Walter-Stroebel/PersonAI/src/main/resources/simple.md

 Except this does not automatically clear so you can easily change the question.

-Also, there is an explicite send button so no need for shift-Enter to just type a new line.
+Also, there is an explicit send button so no need for shift-Enter to just type a new line.

 Basically a mini text editor.